 They also need to look around and ensure that no one else is trying to get past the line in place.
 Driver waiting for the stir signal at a stop sign will probably stop once they see another vehicle coming from the other direction.
 Once the driver behind them is clear, they will move ahead as soon as possible.
 The driver behind them will move over when the driver sees another vehicle coming since they will be moving.
 If there is a parking space to avoid the need to pass, they will do so.

 Benefits of stir signal:

-The main reason that people start out moving slower is so that they do not slow the driver ahead down too much.
-The faster a vehicle moves, the longer it takes to see it, so drivers need to make sure that the signal is clear, and they have a clear view of where they are going before they take the next step of Dial.
+The main reason people start out moving slower is not to slow the driver ahead down too much.
+However, the faster a vehicle moves, the longer it takes to see it, so drivers need to make sure that the signal is clear and have a clear view of where they are going before they take the next step of Dial.